 Nix Services You Don’t Need

 Think about the services and subscriptions you have and decide if they are really vital.
-Not only will you save money by the cuts but you will also save time and reduce the effort to manage them.
-I certainly don’t use my car wash membership!
+Not only will you save money by making a few cuts, but you will also save time and reduce the effort to manage them.

 Create a Financial Calendar